KraXen72/shira/README.md

-# Glomatico's YouTube Music Downloader
+# Glomatico's YouTube Music Downloader (server-ified)
 Download YouTube Music songs/albums/playlists with tags from YouTube Music in 256kbps AAC/128kbps Opus/128kbps AAC.

+## Tagging improvements
+- uses video's `upload_date` for more precise release date when possible

 ## Why not just use yt-dlp directly?
 While this project uses yt-dlp under the hood, it has the advantage of utilizing [YouTube Music's API](https://github.com/sigma67/ytmusicapi) to get songs metadata.
 This includes information such as track number, square cover, lyrics, year, etc.